DavidCEllis/ActionsetDisplay/readme.md

 # Actionset Display #

+**ARCHIVED: It seems they've fixed this now, this will be unarchived if they break it yet again**

 In the latest Steam update Valve has managed to completely remove notifications when changing controller actionsets.